 1. Pick Them Off

 As the weather warms up, be ready to inspect and pick off leaves or stems as needed.
-Eggs are barrel-shaped pods that are white with black bands.
+Harlequin beetle eggs are barrel-shaped pods that are white with black bands.

 Therefore, immediately remove the leaves on which you see them attached and inspect the rest of the plant.
 For nymphs and adult bugs, simply look for a bright display of insects that travel on stems and leaves.